Businesses Bet Big on Benefits of AI

 By Scott Steinberg

-By Scott Steinberg February 15, 2023
+By Scott Steinberg October 29, 2024

 When the going gets tough for businesses, the emboldened are turning to artificial intelligence (AI) and machine learning (ML) to move ahead.
-As more businesses rely on these technologies to operate, industry experts expect AI will add trillions of dollars to the global economy by the next decade.
+As more companies rely on these technologies to operate, industry experts expect AI will add trillions of dollars to the global economy by the next decade.

-“Companies that fail to adopt this technology and leverage it to the fullest extent possible are certain to fall behind and eventually become irrelevant,” said Martin Ford, author of Rule of the Robots: How AI Will Transform Everything.
+“Companies that fail to adopt this technology and leverage it to the fullest extent possible are certain to fall behind and eventually become irrelevant,” said Martin Ford, author of Rule of the Robots: How AI Will Transform Everything

 “By contrast, companies who act immediately and begin to develop an AI strategy [have the chance to create] competitive advantage.
 Recent analyses from McKinsey and PwC estimate that AI will add as much as $13 trillion to the global economy by 2030.
 This likely explains why there are massive investments pouring into AI… both internally among corporations and in the VC space.”

 The world’s most valuable resource is now data, not oil, according to The Economist.
 To manage the growing amounts of data, businesses are turning to AI and ML technologies as indispensable business tools to stay competitive.
-Forrester research goes as far as to say that AL and ML are foundational for any modern enterprise.
-This is creating a rapid shift in the IT skills, mindset and investments.

 “Going forward, AI and ML solutions are expected to radically transform nearly every industry and field [in the commercial marketplace],” noted Ford.